koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 #### Background

-Let's assume you are a Software Engineer, which have a strong theoretical and practical background of IT Science, common algorithms, architectures and commercial software development.
+Let's assume you are a Software Engineer, which have a strong theoretical and practical background of IT Science, common algorithms, architectures and a commercial software development.

 You are also interested in blockchain technology, you had a chance to use various dApps, wallets, transactions on many blockchains and so on.
-Maybe you listened of Smart Contracts (or already tried to write some), read the Bitcoin WhitePaper and some books/articles about it.
+Maybe you have listened of Smart Contracts (or already tried to write some), read the Bitcoin WhitePaper and some books/articles about it.

 You've reached the point, where you are wondering what skills and knowledge area you need